Supreme Court New York County

 This case shows that New York courts strive to uphold contracts.
 Freedom of contract—the right of individuals to make binding agreements with each other—is highly valued.
 Therefore, even though New York did not recognize the marriage between the parties, the courts still upheld the validity of the agreement they made.

 Attorney Yonatan Levoritz handled this case.
-If you would like more information about this case or have questions about your own potential divorce or family law case, contact the Law Office of Yonatan Levoritz today.
+If you would like more information about this case or have questions about your own potential divorce or family law case, contact Levoritz Law Firm or schedule a consultation today.